Gorbitz: Location

 Gorbitz is a plateau with considerable altitude 213–130 m above sea level.
 In the west it is bordered by unincorporated Altfranken and Gompitz, north of Omsewitz, Leutewitz and Cotta.
 In the east it borders districts of Wölfnitz, Naußlitz and Löbtau, and south of the district Roßthal.

 History

 The site of Altgorbitz is characterized by narrow streets with old buildings and is one of the historic village centers in Dresden.
 From the development area is separated by the Gorbitz Kesselsdorfer road and is therefore south of the large settlement.

 Old Gorbitz arose from a Sorbian settlement.
 The village stretches along the valley of the "Gorbitz Bach", which later culminated in the White Cotta Ritz.
+In 1733, the settlement was granted to Aleksander Józef Sułkowski by Augustus III of Poland.
 It was divided into Upper and Lower Gorbitz up for annexation to Dresden in 1921 formed two communities.
 Since the membership of Dresden is only spoken of (old) Gorbitz.

 Upper Gorbitz contributes to the present the typical shape of a circular compact, while Lower Gorbitz distributed around the Old Gorbitz mentioned place, but resembles more of a road through the valley village.